kritikhanna/kritikhanna.github.io/_pages/publications.md

 <b> Employment Protection Thresholds and Firm Dynamics: A Quantitative GE Model </b> <br />
-The paper develops a general equilibrium model with heterogeneous firms and households supplying three labor types—regular, contractual, and female—to quantify the macroeconomic effects of relaxing dismissal thresholds.
-Firms face a regulatory cost when employment exceeds the IDA cutoff, distorting labor demand, input mix, and scale decisions.
-Raising the threshold reduces the share of constrained firms, enabling firm expansion and labor reallocation across types.
-Model simulations quantify resulting gains in aggregate productivity, capital accumulation, and wage structure under a more flexible regulatory environment.
+The paper develops a general equilibrium occupational choice model with heterogeneous firms and households that choose between entrepreneurship and wage employment and supply differentiated labor types—regular, contract, and female—to quantify the macroeconomic effects of relaxing dismissal thresholds.
+Firms face regulatory costs when employment exceeds the IDA cutoff, which distort labor demand, input mix, scale decisions and occupational choice.
+Raising the threshold reduces the share of constrained firms, enabling productive entrepreneurs to expand and reallocating workers across labor types and occupations.
+Model simulations quantify the resulting gains in aggregate productivity, capital accumulation, and the wage structure under a more flexible regulatory environment.

 <b> Why Some States Industrialize and Others Don’t: Institutional Frictions and Sectoral Development in India </b> <br />